 Six ideas for A/B testing your Facebook ad design

 - Stock images vs. custom designs

-- Test ad images with various color combinations
+- Ad images with various color combinations

-- Your product vs. a general image
+- Product photography vs. a lifestyle image

 - Text on image vs. no text on image